 - 1. Capital projects or project-specific design for a capital project. - 2.
 Supported by the state or Tribal government that would administer the project.
 Inclusion on a Statewide Transportation Improvement Plan (STIP) or Transportation Improvement Plan (TIP) would satisfy this requirement. - 3.
-Administered by public entities or Tribal entities.
+Requested by state, local, or Tribal entities.